 Carriers should also consider completing the required annual, limited Clearinghouse query on current drivers prior to the CVSA Roadcheck event (Sept 9-11, 2020), if they have not yet been completed.
 By doing so, carriers can avoid a potential surprise during Roadcheck if one of their drivers may have applied for a job in the recent past, failed the pre-employment drug test, and chosen not to notify safety compliance personnel at his/her employer.

-The onset of the COVID-19 pandemic has significantly impacted roadside inspections this year.
-Inspectors have conducted 700,000 fewer inspections so far compared with last year, representing a nearly 25 percent reduction.
-While inspection frequency grew in June and July, it has yet to return to pre-COVID-19 levels.
+The onset of the COVID-19 pandemic has significantly impacted roadside inspections.
+Inspectors have conducted 700,000 fewer inspections so far compared to 2019, representing a nearly 25 percent reduction.
+While inspection frequency grew in June and July 2020, it has yet to return to pre-COVID-19 levels.

 The inspection process has also changed.
 Carriers and drivers should be aware that during the ongoing pandemic, the inspector may approach the vehicle using various PPE items such as gloves, a mask, etc. The inspector may also ask to just view the documents by means of taking photos or having the driver show them through the window, etc., rather than having the driver hand them over.
 Drivers using an ELD should be prepared to electronically transfer ELD records to the inspector.
 This means the inspector is not likely to ask the driver to hand the ELD device to him/her.

 Above all, drivers should be patient, since inspections may take a little longer due to the agency processes and protocols for COVID-19.
 Drivers should remember—these processes are there for the protection of the driver as well as the inspector.